Aider-AI/aider/docs/unified-diffs.md

 where it writes half completed code filled with comments like "...add logic here...".

-Aider's also has a new benchmarking suite designed to both provoke and quantify lazy coding.
+Aider also has a new benchmarking suite designed to both provoke and quantify lazy coding.
 It consists of
 39 python refactoring tasks,